Road Safety Resources for Teachers

 This presentation will prepare Year 5 and 6 pupils for greater exposure to risk, when they start at their new secondary school.
 This classroom session enables pupils to understand the reasons why young people are vulnerable as pedestrians.
 Different situations are explored and pupils are asked to identify the risks and discuss ways to overcome them.
 This helps them develop strategies for safe travel; essential education for your pupils who will soon be travelling independently to secondary school.

 We want children to know how important it is to be seen by drivers.
 By exploring the concepts of camouflage and contrast, we can show children how easy it is to wear or carry something to make them visible.

 Holding their grown-up’s hand is the best way for a pre-school child to stay safe near roads.
 This lesson plan can be used in different ways to explore and reinforce this message.
 Teaching staff can use pictures, a story or role play, building up to a well supervised visit to a real road or car park.
-To borrow materials for this session, please go to the ‘About us’ section of our website, School Loan Forms, Pre School Loan Form.

 Click here for the ‘Brake’ Holding Hands Colouring Sheets